 What are your family’s favorite easy dinners?
 I’ve listed my family’s favorite easy kid-approved dinner recipes here, and I refer to this list often when I plan our meals.

 If you’re up for trying a new recipe, check your Pinterest boards (or wherever you’ve saved your “want to try” recipes) for inspiration.

 Plan for leftovers!
 They’re a great way to maximize your cooking time and avoid wasting food.
 We have at least one, sometimes two, leftovers nights each week.
 Many dishes freeze well so that you can have a night off from cooking later on.
-Check out my Freezer Friendly category for ideas.
+Check out my Freezer-Friendly Recipes for ideas.